paulhamsh/Sipeed-LycheeRV-RISC-V/README.md

 ### Fix the apt NO_PUBKEY E852514F5DF312F6 error
 Fixes it there error report, but then there is nothing it will apt-get, so not sure it helps ....

-Note, wget is not installed in this version of DEbian so you need to get this file from another computer and store it on the SD card, perhaps in ```/home/root/```
+Note, wget is not installed in this version of Debian so you need to get this file from another computer and store it on the SD card, perhaps in ```/home/root/```

 Download a version of ```debian-ports-archive-keyring``` (it will have a date after it, like ```debian-ports-archive-keyring_2025.02.01_all.deb```) from http://ftp.uk.debian.org/debian/pool/main/d/debian-ports-archive-keyring/